 The Governance Committee’s focus is establishing and maintaining good governance in the program.
 They create policies, ensure legal requirements are met, assess the board, and promote transparency.
 They also watch out for conflicts of interest and ethical standards.

 Together, these committees strengthen the reputation of OSU’s retirement program.
-By doing their jobs correctly, they ensure a secure future for participants.
+By doing their jobs correctly, they ensure a secure

 In the conclusion, we will summarize the key points discussed in the article, highlighting the importance of making informed decisions based on individual circumstances.
 Additionally, we will provide helpful links and references for further information on the Oklahoma Teachers Retirement System, ensuring readers have access to comprehensive resources for their retirement planning.